 These women trained more women, who then created safe spaces in their own communities.
 Even with rejection from their own leaders and families, they pushed for this vision.
 For eight years, women in our communities have trained thousands of other women, across seventeen cities around the world.
 And this is how the movement was started; organically grassroots, through community building.

-Today MALIKAH trains women/femmes in self defense, financial literacy, entrepreneurship, organizing, and healing.
-We're all about building power and capacity for women/femmes around the world.
+Today Malikah trains women in self defense, financial literacy, entrepreneurship, organizing, and healing.
+We're all about building power and capacity for all women around the world.

 We are building this movement only for you, our sisters who have been historically undermined and marginalized.
 And for our sisters who grace the front covers of magazines, who’ve written books, ran for office, started companies and led freedom movements.
-This is for our LGBTQ, black, latinx, indigenous, disabled, working class and convert sisters.
+This is for our all of our sisters.
 You all inspire us.
 This movement is for our Amis and Mamas our sisters and Khalas.
-Ultimately, this movement is our our expression of deep love and gratitude to you.
+Ultimately, this movement is our expression of deep love and gratitude to you.

-As we build this movement together, we recognize that this one movement is part of a broader gender justice movement; one that has been globally and historically lead by black, trans, working class and indigenous women.
+As we build this movement together, we recognize that this one movement is part of a broader gender justice movement.
 We know that alone we cannot dismantle the violent rhetoric and policies that we all face, and this is why we must work with all of our sisters and partners.